 “The creation and the Creator are not two,” Amma constantly reminds us.
 It is this principle that informs and motivates the various environmental programs and ‘green initiatives’ of Amma’s Ashram.
-India’s culture is one wherein everything one sees serves as a reminder of the all-pervasive nature of the Divine.
-At its heart, this perspective acknowledges that all names and forms are but various manifestations of the one all-pervasive consciousness that serves as the substratum of creation.
+India’s culture is one wherein everything we see reminds us of the all-pervasive nature of the Divine.
+At its heart, this perspective acknowledges that all names and forms are but various manifestations of the one all-pervasive consciousness that is the substratum of creation.

 The Ecology Department is Amritapuri’s center for environmental education, outreach and innovation.
-The department has a library of books and videos on a wide range of environmental issues, and it showcases organic and natural products for personal care and optimal health.
+The department has a library of books and videos on a wide range of environmental issues, showcasing organic and natural products for personal care and optimal health.
 It partners with local providers of organic and natural items to encourage sustainable livelihoods and indigenous nature wisdom.

 A central theme of Amma’s teachings is the love and care of nature.
-Amma teaches that all is the Supreme Consciousness.
-When we start to realize this beautiful truth more deeply, we then feel that the natural world is an extension of our own body and our own spirit.
-The effortless functioning of nature provides us with all the basic necessities of life; fresh oxygen, clean water, healthy food.
+Amma teaches that all is the manifestation of Supreme Consciousness.
+As we realize this beautiful truth more deeply, we feel that the natural world is an extension of our own body and spirit.
+The effortless functioning of nature provides us with the basic necessities of life, such as fresh oxygen, clean water and healthy food.

 Effective Micro organisms